semantic-release-cargo/semantic-release-cargo/README.md

 ### Use

-In the first job, use the [semantic-release-export-data] plugin to save the next release version as GitHub Actions outputs:
+In the first job, use the [next-release-version] Action to save the next release version as GitHub Actions outputs:

 ```yaml